Tanzyingsz/DDM-Dissertation/Literature Review 4.1.md

 <br/>

-# 3.Design Reseach - RE: source Project Brief
+# 3.Design Reseach

-The segment of online shopping, in particular, online second-hand shopping had been grown the fastest worldwide in recent years (Fernando et al., 2016).It is also said that online second-hand markets had already become a crucial part of the circular economy (Hamari et al., 2016).
+The segment of online shopping, in particular, online second-hand shopping had been grown the fastest worldwide in recent years (Fernando et al, 2016).It is also said that online second-hand markets had already become a crucial part of the circular economy (Hamari et al, 2016).
 The reason for setting up this sustainable project is to experiment with the effects of interactive storytelling on user experience in an e-commerce platform.

-**THE PROJECT**
+## 3.1 Project Brief

 RE: source is a second-hand, sustainability-driven online marketplace serving sellers, outbound Chinese students and buyers, inbound Chinese students who are starting their education in the UK.

 The sustainable component is adopted as a supporting marketing strategy.
 The previous case shows the "sustainable" movement potentially brings benefits.
 In 2013, IKEA Norway held a temporary online flea market collecting and reselling the used IKEA items.
 At the end of the 8-week-long campaign, IKEA announced the increase in furniture sale(Rudenko, 2013).
 In conclusion, the sustainable tag can actually have a positive effect on a brand.
 It also passes the message of being responsible and caring for the environment.
 "Protect the environment" is also listed in the top 10 motivators that significantly affect customer value(Harvard Business Review,2015).

-**THE TARGET USERS**
+## 3.2 Target Users

 The UK Chinese student secondhand market might have a brighter future.
 The number of Chinese international student rank first in the 2017-2018 UK higher education(UKCISA, 2019).
 Almost 70% of the student enrolling in the UK education age under 25, which happens to be the most open age group to the idea of a circular economy (CBNData, 2019).Therefore, the RE: source platform target at Chinese UK student who has a huge potential to embrace the sustainable lifestyle.

-**THE OFFERING**
+## 3.3 The Offering

 According to the brief questionnaire among 75 Chinese second-hand buyers, WeChat, the largest social media in China, turns out to be the No.1 channel Chinese students use for idle goods transaction.
 As a messaging app, WeChat provides a clunky, unorganised, and an uninformative shopping experience that requires users to tediously scroll through the group’s chat history, not knowing whether they will ﬁnd their desired item or whether the item is available. eBay and Gumtree are also mentioned as commonly used second-hand web applications.
 According to online feedbacks, These two platforms got many complaints about "the low quality of products, being scammed and the lake of customer service" (https://uk.trustpilot.com/).

-As a business-to-consumer(B2C) second-hand e-commerce platform, RE: source will provide an optimized second-hand donating and shopping experience through storytelling.
+As a business-to-consumer(B2C) second-hand e-commerce platform, RE:source will not only provide the service that deal with the problem mentioned above, but also optimize the user experience through storytelling.

+In order to deal with the most commonly seen trust and scam issue on second-hand platform, RE:source solve the root of problem through choosing the path of B2C instead of P2P (Peer to peer) e-commerce.
+Since RE:source act as the seller who take care of the quality of used products, the user no longer have to worry about the reliability of the product provider.
+Furthermore, timely customer service are provided through email.

-First of all, the brand story will be told to persuade the donator and buyer to agree with our value.
-Then the website will try to provide a highly usable platform where the process of reserving doorstep donation collection service and searching for desired items are all simplified and optimized.
-In order to solve the most commonly seen trust and scam problem on second-hand platform, timely advisory service through live chatting box and the traditional email communication are both available on the page.
+As for the storytelling part, the brand story will firstly persuade the donator and buyer to agree with our value.
+Then the website will try to provide the highly usable functions where the process of reserving doorstep donation collection service and searching for desired items are all simplified and optimized.

-**THE VALUE**
+## 3.4 Project Value

 First of all, the project helps to save natural resource and prevent unnecessary pollution by selling second-hand furniture to those in need.
 The value of used items is maximized in a new life.
 Secondly, as for the usage of fundings, apart from supporting the compulsory delivery and storage service, RE: source plan to use the profit to fund the artist who can upcycle the second-hand goods through in the future.
 Moreover, to deliver sustainable ideas to a larger audience, the brand also provide workshop which invites the public to participate in the redesign process.

 > Rudenko, A., 2013.
 How IKEA Norway Has Driven Sales, While Helped Old Furniture To Find New Homes. [online] POPSOP.
 Available at: <https://popsop.com/2013/10/ikea-norway-helped-old-furniture-buy-new-homes/> [Accessed 21 June 2020].